 Living high in the Rockies is a real treat.
 In some ways it can be a challenge, but it’s well worth the effort.
 Tasks like growing vegetables, managing critters, building, cooking, and managing the household several miles from any stores are all just a little bit different high in the mountains, but minor adjustments to the routine makes life work.

-After moving to our new home at almost 9,000 feet, we have been putting into practice many of the things learned in our previous efforts and are combining them with new ways to plan, implement and enjoy our new home and garden at a higher altitude.
+After moving to our new location at almost 9,000 feet in 2015, we have been putting into practice many of the things learned in our previous efforts and are combining them with new ways to plan, implement and enjoy our new home and garden at a higher altitude.
 Here we will share our successes and our failures, and hopefully add new insights for your projects as well as gain new techniques from you, to add to our own.
 Welcome to High Country Living!

 With a short growing season, challenging weather, and intense UV rays, it’s an investment of extra time and effort to produce a healthy garden.
 Pests include deer, rabbits, and pesky ground squirrels.
 The soil, if not amended, is alkaline and quite rocky.
 (After all, it is called the “rocky” mountains.)
 The dry mountain weather and wind evaporates water quickly.
 Hail can destroy a garden on a moment’s notice.
 Spring turns to summer without much buffer time, and summer turns to fall quickly as well.
 The morning lows in summer rarely reach as high as 50 degrees, and it is possible to find freezing temperatures at any time in the summer.
 But, if willing to work with the challenges, gardens can thrive.

 In addition to growing vegetables and fruits, we are also raising ducks for our eggs.
 We’ve learned quite a bit about raising ducks in our previous location and now higher in the mountains, and we offer our insights to duck life in the Rockies.
 Currently we have six ducks, hatched August 1, 2016, a variety of five different breeds.
 We average 4-5 eggs per day in the prime lay season.